- Current students

-More seriously, using someone else’s ideas or words is considered academic misconduct, often referred to as plagiarism.
-It’s very important that you know what plagiarism is, and what the special form of plagiarism known as “contract cheating” is, and how to avoid these.
+More seriously, using someone else’s ideas or words and presenting them as your own is considered academic misconduct, often referred to as plagiarism.
+It’s very important that you know what plagiarism is, what the special form of plagiarism known as “contract cheating” is, how the use of Artificial Intelligence tools may be viewed as misconduct, and how to avoid these issues.

 What is plagiarism

 Plagiarism is using other people’s research, work, ideas, or expressions without giving credit to them or acknowledging them as the source through proper referencing.

 Once you understand what plagiarism is, you can avoid it by: